Dr. Kildare (TV series): Cast

 Publicity photo from "Rome Will Never Leave You".
 Both doctors travel to Rome, where Kildare finds romance with Italian actress Daniela Bianchi.

 An unsold and unaired pilot, directed by John Newland, was shot in 1960 featuring Lew Ayres as Dr. Kildare and (Joseph) Joe Cronin as Dr. Grayson.
 As a younger man, Ayres had played the role of Kildare for many years in the earlier MGM film and radio series.
 Later, a second, successful pilot was made with Richard Chamberlain as Kildare and Raymond Massey as Gillespie.

 Before the little-known Chamberlain was cast, the Kildare role was offered to William Shatner and James Franciscus, who both turned it down.
 (Shatner would go on to make several guest appearances on the show.)
 The role catapulted Chamberlain to fame.
 In 2006, Chamberlain reprised the Kildare role in a parody of Grey's Anatomy (along with other famous TV doctors from Julia, St. Elsewhere, M*A*S*H and The Love Boat) on the 2006 TV Land Awards.

 Massey accepted the role of Dr. Gillespie thinking that it would last only one season, leaving him time to accept feature film roles.
 Instead, the time demands of appearing in a multiple-season hit series prevented Massey from appearing in any films for the duration of the series' run.

 Supporting cast

-Supporting cast members with recurring roles included Ken Berry as Dr. John Kapish, Jean Inness as Nurse Beatrice Fain, Eddie Ryder as Dr. Simon Agurski, Jud Taylor (who also directed several episodes) as Dr. Thomas Gerson, Steve Bell as Dr. Quint Lowry, Clegg Hoyt as Mac, Sam Reese as Dr. Dan Shanks (first season), Jo Helton as Nurse Conant, and Lee Kurty as Nurse Zoe Lawton.
+Supporting cast members with recurring roles included Ken Berry as Dr. John Kapish, Jean Inness as Nurse Beatrice Fain, Eddie Ryder as Dr. Simon Agurski, Jud Taylor (who also directed several episodes) as Dr. Thomas Gerson, Steve Bell as Dr. Quint Lowry, Clegg Hoyt as Mac, Sam Reese as Dr. Dan Shanks (first season), John Napier as Reverend Ken Cleveland, Jo Helton as Nurse Conant, and Lee Kurty as Nurse Zoe Lawton.